onosproject/onos-config/docs/cli.md

 The Yaml file must be in the form below.
 Several updates, replace or delete entries can be made.

+This effectively is the same as a gNMI SetRequest, but with the input in YAML format instead of PROTO.
+> Only the SeqRequest functionality is possible with this command.
+To do a gNMI GetRequest
+> use the **gnmi_cli** tool [GetRequest](./gnmi.md#Northbound gNMI Get Request)

 A separate NetworkChange will be created for each file given.
 > This allows the set of updates to be broken up in to smaller groups.